Q: Can non-physicians apply to the Rural Physician Research Grant Program?

 Q: Do I need to get ethics approval for my research study?

 Researchers within the Research Ethics BC network can submit their “harmonized” or multi-jurisdictional research ethics application through the Provincial Research Ethics Platform (PREP).
-If you are affiliated with a Health Authority and your research only involves one Health Authority, you will submit your application there.
-In the rare circumstance of a research ethics board stating that an ethics certificate is not necessary you may submit the waiver to us.
+If you are affiliated with a Health Authority and your research only involves one Health Authority, you will submit your application within that institution’s processes.

 Q: When do I need to get operational approval from my health authority and what would be the steps?